Saujanya-rajvanshi/web-devlopment-/README.md

 * It is as interactive as a desktop application
 * It works with a Content Management System <br> <br>

 Traditionally, a website was just a collection of static pages.
 A website becomes a web application when it includes both static and dynamic pages.
-This is why most modern websites today are actually examples of web applications.
+This is why most modern websites today are actually examples of web applications. <br> <br>

+When a user makes a request on a website, several parts of the application work together.
+These include:
+* User interface
+* Middleware systems
+* Databases
+* Servers
+* Browser.

 ### 🌐 Static vs Dynamic Web Pages (clear + exam-ready)